 Support from United Way:

-- United Way will provide curriculum facilitation training with an emphasis on Making Proud Choices! to all funded programs.
+- United Way will provide general curriculum facilitation training to all funded programs.

 - United Way will provide mandated reporter training to all funded programs.